piranna/piranna.github.io/pages/hire-me.md

 stablished and future-proof industrial standards and not just some temporally fashioned or hyped libraries and frameworks.

+#### What are the three things you think are the most important to improve a software project?

+1. Fully automate all processes, remove the human factor allways that's possible
+2. Register and trace all the errors, so they can be replicated later
+3. Document the behaviour that should have the project, and update it while it's being implemented with its actual one

 ### 🏆 Achievements

 #### What's the technical challenge you are most proud of?